-Sudan’s inflation rate has risen to 72.94 per cent in December from 68.93 percent in November, state news agency SUNA.
+Sudan’s inflation rate has risen to 72.94 per cent in December from 68.93 percent in November, state news agency SUNA has reported.

 The Central Bureau of Statistics showed that in 2018, an average monthly change in the inflation rate to be 4.94 per cent.